 9. Pack Your Lunches

 If you, your spouse, or your kids or grandkids eat elsewhere during the day while attending school or work, packing a lunch is always going to be a more affordable option than buying whatever’s available.
-Get inspiration for delicious packed lunches here, then learn how to keep sliced apples from turning brown while you’re at it.
+Learning how to keep sliced apples from turning brown will make it much more likely that they get eaten.

 10. Make More Meat-Free Meals